-Advantages & Disadvantages of Networking Computers
+l Advantages & Disadvantages of N etworking Computers I

-Advantages Disadvantages -It allows communication between -Expertise required to set up and I workers or students maintain a large network (costly) I -it allows data to be shared -Security issues from unauthorised I It allows peripherals (e.g. printers) access to data I to be shared Measures to secure a network I -It allows computers to be include: I upgraded more easily Passwords - strong passwords use a range I It allows distributed processing: the of oharapter types I ability for a single program to be run Changing passwords frequently Not allowing users to install software I simultaneously at various With wireless access, use encryption computers. ,, I 1 1 packets.
-Packets get sent by different routes according to availability so therefore some parts of the file might travel one way around the world and other parts may go in the opposite direction!
-Packets are
+Advantages Disadvantages -It allows communication between -Expertise required to set up and workers or students maintain a large network (costly) -it allows data to be shared Security issues from unauthorised It allows peripherals (e.g. printers) access to data to be shared Measures to secure a network. -it allows computers to be include: upgraded more easily Passwords - strong passwords use a range It allows distributed processing: the of character types Changing passwords frequently ability for a single program to be run Not allowing users to install software simultaneously at various With wireless access, use enoryption computers.